rticulate/import/README.md

 as to where imports come from.

-When importing from a module (.R file), the directory where `import` looks for the module script can be speecified with the with `.directory` paremeter.
+When importing from a module (.R file), the directory where `import` looks for the module script can be specified with the with `.directory` parameter.
 The default is `.` (the current working directory).

 ### Choosing where the imported functions are placed

-By default, imported objects are placed in a separate entity in the search path called "imports" (@lionel- suggests naming such entities  "pied-à-terres", meaning living units some distance away from primary residence).
+By default, imported objects are placed in a separate entity in the search path called "imports".
 One can also specify which names to use in the search path and use several to group imports:

 ```R
 import::from(magrittr, "%>%", "%$%", .into = "operators")
 import::from(dplyr, arrange, .into = "datatools")
 ```

-If using pied-à-terres actively, one might prefer the alternative syntax (which does the same but reverses the argument order):
+If using custom search path entities actively, one might prefer the alternative syntax (which does the same but reverses the argument order):

 ```R
 import::into("operators", "%>%", "%$%", .from = magrittr)